AllanLitLam/AllanLitLam/README.md

 **Eyewitness Confidence: Driving Judicial Reform**

-My [research](https://github.com/AllanLitLam/diagnostic-eyewitnesss-confidence-at-initial-test) established the new scientific consensus on eyewitness reliability.
-The findings confirmed that only an **immediate, initial confidence statement is diagnostic of accuracy**, leading to the overturn of a wrongful conviction after 25 years.
+My [research](https://github.com/AllanLitLam/diagnostic-eyewitnesss-confidence-at-initial-test) contributed to the new scientific consensus on eyewitness reliability.
+The findings confirmed that only an **immediate, initial confidence statement is diagnostic of accuracy**, leading to the overturn of a wrongful conviction after 25 years in prison.

 ---